George Edalji

-George Ernest Thompson Edalji (22 January 1876 – 17 June 1953) was an English solicitor and son of a vicar of Parsi descent in a Staffordshire village.
-He became known as a victim of a miscarriage of justice for having served three years' hard labour after being convicted on a charge of injuring a pony.
+George Ernest Thompson Edalji (22 January 1876 – 17 June 1953) was an English solicitor and son of a vicar of Indian Parsi descent in a Staffordshire village.
+He became known as a victim of a miscarriage of justice, having served three years' hard labour after being convicted on a charge of injuring a pony.
 He was initially regarded having been responsible for the series of animal mutilations known as the Great Wyrley Outrages, but the prosecution case against him became regarded as weak and prejudiced.
 He was pardoned on the grounds of the conviction being an unsafe one after a campaign in which Sir Arthur Conan Doyle took a prominent role.